 Purchasing Policy Exceptions

-Limestone University understands that there are certain circumstances that may require partial departure from the Limestone University Purchasing Policy
+Limestone University understands that there are certain circumstances that may require a partial departure from the Limestone University Purchasing Policy.

 • Sole Source

 • This kind of procurement is permissible only when there is a single supplier for the requirement(s).
-If the department has a valid sole-source requirement, it must complete the and attach any back-up information they may have to justify the sole-source.
-This form along with the EPP Form must be completed and approved prior to any commitment being made.
-If there is any reasonable doubt, competition will be attempted by the Business Office or the Department making the purchase will be required to make additional attempts at competition.
+If the department has a valid sole-source requirement, it must complete and attach any backup information it may have to justify the sole-source.
+This form, along with the EPP Form, must be completed and approved before any commitment is made.
+If there is any reasonable doubt, competition will be attempted by the Business Office, or the Department making the purchase will be required to make additional attempts at competition.

 • Bid Exemption